 - 3 tablespoons oyster sauce

 - 1 teaspoon red pepper flakes

-- 4 lbs of pork shoulder or chicken thighs, cut into 1 inch cubes
+- 4 pounds of pork shoulder or chicken thighs, cut into 1-inch cubes

 - Wooden skewers, soaked in water for at least 30 minutes before use.